 I will only do this when I feel the infection rates are minimal.
 I think it will take some time before I truly feel safe again.
 That’s if we don’t get a second wave.
 Then I’ll be back to square one!”

-To help you feel safer if you choose to go out, especially if you’re concerned that others won’t properly adhere to social distancing guidelines and keep their distance, we have created a ‘social distancing sash’.
+To help you feel safer if you choose to go out, especially if you’re concerned that others won’t properly adhere to social distancing guidelines and keep their distance, we have created a social distancing lanyard and sash.

-The high-visibility colours and eye-catching design are an easy way to help those around you understand your need to keep a safe distance at all times.
+The high-visibility colours and eye-catching designs are an easy way to help those around you understand your need to keep a safe distance at all times.

-Our sash could be particularly useful if you are unable to easily or quickly move away from someone who has come too close, for example, because you use a wheelchair or have limited mobility.
+Our sash and lanyard could be particularly useful if you are unable to easily or quickly move away from someone who has come too close, for example, because you use a wheelchair, have limited mobility or are visually impaired.

 If you have a hidden disability or condition that makes you at greater risk if you catch Covid-19, it’s also a good way to signal to others that social distancing is important for you.

-You can also buy our Mask Exempt Lanyard and ID Card if you cannot wear a mask due to health conditions or disabilities.
+You can also buy our face mask exempting card if you cannot wear a mask due to health conditions or disabilities.